 Although streaming revenue is now the largest factor for financial success in the anime industry, the Golden Kamuy Blu-Ray and DVD sales have been good.
 The first two seasons both sold around 3,800 copies in their first week.
 The third season’s first Blu-ray/DVD volume went on sale in Japan on January 29, 2021, selling 3,402 copies in its first week.

 Arguably, the anime has been consistently successful to the point that it’s not a surprise that the anime production committee greenlit Golden Kamuy Season 4 for production.
-The manga currently has enough chapters for a fourth season and even a Golden Kamuy Season 5 (see the manga comparison section below for more details).
+The manga currently has enough chapters for a fourth season and even a Golden Kamuy: Final Season (see the manga comparison section below for more details).

 Director Hitoshi Nanba had indicated in 2020 that the Golden Kamuy Season 4 production decision hadn’t been made yet.
 If the studio scheduling had remained about the same, we could have expected the Golden Kamuy Season 4 release date to be in fall 2021.